GoFundMe GraphQL API

 currencyCode - String Currency code for the charity

-description - String from charity_community
+description - String Charity-supplied description text

 ein - String